 As a professional upholsterer, you certainly don’t HAVE to do any of this.
 But when your consumers are wandering around, deciding where to eat, there are loads of places prepared to sell them a cheap, convenient burger.

-If you want them to partake of your unique, culinary experience, you have to help them out 🙂
+If you want them to partake of YOUR unique, artisanal burger, you have to teach them how your restaurant works.

 I hope you found this helpful!
 We’ll likely do additional posts on the topic of client communication and customer service – a topic that is arguably as relevant and challenging as your technical skills.
 If you have specific questions or situations you’d like us to discuss, please leave a comment here or on Facebook.
 It’s a common area of professional stress!